jkaiser87/VOL3D/README.md

   - Continue through all slices, the pipeline will tell you when all are processed.
 - ![shape](https://github.com/user-attachments/assets/63b517f2-2c0e-4299-ae90-5ed4a129c229) **You can process additional channels**.
 Re-run this last step and select another channel.

+- **Output:** Running this pipeline will create a subfolder called "VOL" in each animal folder (or in the main folder), which contains CSV and ZIP folders of the coordinates tracked through the pipeline.

 ### MATLAB - transform coordinates into CCFv3 space
 #### 1. Animal-specific transformation
 - Open MATLAB
-- Navigate to the folder, make sure the folder you select contains only the single TIF files for one brain.
+- Navigate to the folder of 1 animal.
+This is the folder containing the TIF files, and should also contain a subfolder called "VOL" that was created through the FIJI pipeline
 - Open the code file: `AP_1_VOL_SingleAnimal_addGroup_20240729.m` from this repository.
 - Adjust the following settings in the code:
   - **Define channels to process:** Set the channels and colors for your analysis, and give your volume a label (e.g., group or fluorophore).
 This will be used to color-code your plots later.